Critical Path For A Successful Tales of the Cocktail Seminar

 Why All The Deadlines And Requirements?

-1. Tales simply doesn’t have enough staff to be personally chasing 84 seminar moderators.
-If we expanded the staff to do that, we wouldn’t be able to give back to the mixology community as much as we do (in 2016 Tales provided $206,000 to the Cocktail Apprentice Program).
+1. Tales simply doesn’t have enough staff to be personally chasing 70 seminar moderators.
+If we expanded the staff to do that, we wouldn’t be able to give back to the mixology community as much as we do (in 2018 Tales provided over $180,000 to the Cocktail Apprentice Program).
 Tales is the only cocktail festival we know of that donates actual cash back into the community of mixologists which it serves, as well as offering travel expenses plus a $500 honorarium to each seminar moderator.
 To keep doing that, we need you to meet deadlines so we can keep operating with a lean staff.

 2. Tales is the single largest cocktail festival in the world; a major platform for you as a speaker, for sponsors to connect with bartenders, and for working bartenders, our attendees, who come to learn.
 Seminars start at $60 each to attend, and it is your responsibility to ensure that your seminar delivers a value far beyond $60.
 Tales seminars are the best in the business.
 If you want to teach a seminar, bring your “A’ game.
 Hard-working, ticket-buying bartenders deserve nothing less.